Chinese Medicine 医学 yī xué

 As with all ancient medicine the taking of the processed (mainly plant) material was associated with a degree of magic and incantation.
-Doctors were divided into three classes, the Imperial doctors who were employed by the court and received a salary; scholars who studied medicine as a sideline helping friends and colleagues on an ad hoc basis, and finally, untrained doctors who treated the masses.
+Doctors were divided into three classes, the Imperial doctors who were employed by the court and received a salary; scholars who studied medicine as a sideline helping friends and colleagues on an occasional basis, and finally, untrained doctors who treated the masses.
 Doctors would concoct their own 'cures' and keep the recipe as a closely guarded family secret.
 The same cure would be offered by descendents hundreds of years later when the stories of efficacy had spread around.
 By the Tang dynasty an Imperial Institute of Physicians was setup, the first medical school in the World.
-In 1111CE a medical encyclopedia was published by Imperial decree.
-It described how a wide variety of plants could be used for pharmaceutical purposes.
-At one stage it is said that doctors were paid in a strangely inverted insurance scheme - the doctors only received a payment if the insured remained well so there was a strong incentive for precautionary care.
+In 1111CE a medical encyclopedia was published by Imperial decree; this described how a wide variety of plants could be used for pharmaceutical purposes.
+At one stage it is said that doctors were paid in a strangely inverted insurance scheme - the doctors only received a payment if the insured remained well giving a strong incentive to keep people healthy!

-Buddhist monks from India brought medical knowledge to China and detailed books on anatomy were produced.
+Buddhist monks from India brought their medical knowledge to China and detailed books on anatomy were produced.
 The key medical work for centuries was the Bencao Gangmu ➚ 本草目 (Encyclopedia of Plants and Roots) which has its origin two thousand years ago and was extensively updated in Ming dynasty times.
 It comprises 52 volumes and 2,000,000 characters.
 The first European input to Chinese medicine was brought by the Jesuits in the 16th century, they prescribed quinine for treating malaria and antimony for parasitic infections.
-In the period 1849-1900 many Westerners came to appreciate TCM in California; it was Chinese medicine that helped keep all the miners who flooded into the U.S. healthy.
-It took some time for them to accept non-Chinese medicine.
+In the period 1849-1900 many westerners came to appreciate TCM in California; it was Chinese medicine that helped keep all the miners who flooded into the US healthy.
+It then took some time for them to accept non-Chinese medicine.